Aleph Alpha

 From Wikipedia, the free encyclopedia

-Aleph Alpha GmbH is a German artificial intelligence (AI) startup company which develops large language models (LLM) which provide transparency of its sources used for the results generated.[2]
+Aleph Alpha GmbH is a German artificial intelligence (AI) startup developing large language models (LLMs).
+It emphasizes transparency of the sources used to generate the results.[2]
 The company caters to enterprises and governmental agencies only.

 |---|---|